openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

-In case if the model was converted to bf16, ov::hint::inference_precision is set to ov::element::bf16 and can be checked via ov::CompiledModel::get_property call.
+If the model was converted to bf16, the `ov::hint::inference_precision` is set to `ov::element::bf16` and can be checked via the `ov::CompiledModel::get_property` call.
 The code below demonstrates how to get the element type:

 @snippet snippets/cpu/Bfloat16Inference1.cpp part1

-To infer the model in f32 precision instead of bf16 on targets with native bf16 support, set the ov::hint::inference_precision to ov::element::f32.
+To infer the model in f32 precision instead of bf16 on targets with native bf16 support, set the `ov::hint::inference_precision` to `ov::element::f32`.

 @sphinxtabset